jorgecarleitao/django-sphinxql/README.md

 * index Django models.
 * full text search on indexed models.

-All documentation is in the directory `docs` and is [available online](https://readthedocs.org/projects/django-sphinxql/)
+All documentation is in the directory `docs` and [available online](http://django-sphinxql.readthedocs.org/en/latest/).

 All tests are in the directory `tests`.
 To run them, use